Quick Glance Creating Values

 Local Color is the inherent color of an object regardless of reflected or ambient color variations that appear upon it.

-Pigment Color Index All pigments have individual characteristics including transparency/opacity, tinting strength, granulation drying rate, lightfastness, and permanence.
+Pigment Color Index refers to all pigments having individual characteristics including transparency/opacity, tinting strength, granulation drying rate, lightfastness, and permanence.
 All of which have a huge impact on your painting.

 Scrumble is a painting technique involving the application of a thin, broken, or opaque layer of light-colored paint over a dry, darker underlying layer using a dry brush, creating a hazy, textured effect.
 This technique adds depth, luminosity, and "optical mixing" to paintings, often used for clouds, smoke, or creating, atmospheric, non-uniform textures.